|2021-2022 Full-time MBA Tuition and Fees (2 semesters)||CT Resident||Non-CT Resident|

 A limited number of merit-based financial awards are available for well-qualified candidates, ranging from $1000 scholarships all the way to full tuition waivers.

 - Graduate Assistantships which include full tuition waivers, semester stipends, and subsidized health benefits.
 Recipients work 10 hours/week assisting faculty in varying capacities.

 - Scholarships offered on a one-time basis.

 Merit awards are very competitive due to limited availability.
 All who are admitted are evaluated to receive a merit award based on demonstrated achievements through: work experience, GMAT/GRE scores, and undergraduate academic performance.
-The average statistics of those students in the Class of 2016 who were awarded a full scholarship were 5.6 years of work experience, 653 GMAT, and 3.5 GPA.

 The earlier one applies, the sooner they are considered for a merit award.
 Please see the application deadlines for information on the deadline by which to submit your application for consideration for a merit-based award.

 U.S. citizens and permanent residents are eligible to apply for a variety of loans.
 You can learn more from UConn’s Office of Student Financial Aid Services.
 You can learn more about loans specifically at Student Loans.